 We knew that OpenAI is really good at building AI models, and the previous iterations of GPT were quite impressive too, but nobody expected ChatGPT to be this smart and capable!

-This new technology is in fact so powerful, that it has democratized AI and kickstarted a revolution in computer science.
+This new technology is so powerful that it has democratized AI and kick-started a revolution in computer science and innovative AI business ideas.

 While ChatGPT can significantly improve your products, it will not guarantee their success.
 To achieve success, you will also need to have:

-• Forward-looking Product Roadmap to Impress your product team and stakeholders.
+- A forward-looking product roadmap to impress your product team and stakeholders.

 Don't miss out on new content!
 Subscribe to our newsletter.